seanpmaxwell/jet-schema/README.md

 ### Getting Started <a name="getting-started"></a>

 Note that at the heart of `jet-schema` are **validator-functions**.
 Since functions are objects in javascript, and objects are pass by reference, `jet-schema` will map certain settings to validator-functions by using the functions themselves as a reference.
-This is what enables us to use existing validator-functions in our schema without have to deal with `jet-schema`'s features everytime.
+This is what enables you to pass your existing validator-functions to your schema without have to deal with the library's features everytime.

 > npm install -s jet-schema

 After installation, you need to configure the `schema` function by importing and calling `jetSchema()`.
 <br/>

-`jetSchema()` accepts an optional settings object with 3 three options:
+`jetSchema()` accepts an optional settings object with 3 three properties:
-  - `globals`: An array of **validator-objects**, which set certain default settings for specific validator-functions.
+  - `globals?`: An array of **validator-objects**, which set certain default settings for specific validator-functions.
 You should use this option for frequently used validator-function/default/transform combinations where you don't want to set a default value or transform-function every time.
 Upon initialization, the validator-functions will check their defaults.
 If a value is not optional and you do not supply a default value, then an error will occur when the schema is initialized.
-If you don't set a default value for a validator-function in `jetSchema()`, you can also do so when setting up an individual schema (the next 3 snippets below contain examples).
+If you don't set a default value for a validator-function in `jetSchema()`, you can also do so when setting up an individual schema (the next 3 snippets below contain examples).<br/>

   The format for a **validator-object** is:
   ```typescript
   {
     fn: <T>(arg: unknown) => arg is T; // a validator-function